denoland/std/stucks/stuck-stuck.md

-Sure, I'll analyze each type of **Stuck** and identify the **NApp** required to provide the resolution, referencing the NApps from `@gold-definitions`.
-If any required NApp does not exist in `@gold-definitions`, I'll highlight it in a list at the conclusion.
+Sure, I'll analyze each type of **Stuck** and identify the **NApp** required to provide the resolution, referencing the NApps from `@domain-definitions`.
+If any required NApp does not exist in `@domain-definitions`, I'll highlight it in a list at the conclusion.

 ---